anlztrk/translit/EnglishPronunciation.md

 u

-Again, the program is not smart enough to recognize when the digraph spans a morpheme boundary, and thus should be treated as two separate vowels: goer = gö@r, coaxial = köâksë@l.
+Again, the program is not smart enough to recognize when the digraph spans a morpheme boundary, and thus should be treated as two separate vowels: goer = goʊəɹ, coaxial = koʊæksiəl.

 Annoyingly, some of these digraphs have at least two values: cf. wool, fool; mead, dread; fief, friend; reign, seize; ground, group.
 The values in the table are those that occur most often.
-(The alternatives are generally just a step or two apart phonetically, e.g. u/ù, ë/ê, ä/ë.)
+(The alternatives are generally just a step or two apart phonetically, e.g. u/ù, i/ɛ, eɪ/i.)

 For ease of exposition I've put the final ie rule here, but it really goes before rule 14 (affrication); otherwise terrible things happen to words like untie.

 ### Those pesky final syllabics

-38. Any vowel reduces to @ before final l: battle, final, hovel, evil, symbol.
+38. Any vowel reduces to ə before final l: battle, final, hovel, evil, symbol.

-39. Any short vowel reducts to @ before a final n: human, frighten, cabin, button.
+39. Any short vowel reducts to ə before a final n: human, frighten, cabin, button.

-These rules don't apply to monosyllables (pal, can), nor to vowels that have already been assigned a particular value by an earlier rule (e.g. meal to mël by rule 37).
+These rules don't apply to monosyllables (pal, can), nor to vowels that have already been assigned a particular value by an earlier rule (e.g. meal to mil by rule 37).

 These rules could probably be refined; they don't apply to stressed finals, but again, the orthography doesn't indicate stress.

-You can take @l as a phonemic representation, or add a rule at the end to replace it with vocalic l.
-Ditto for @n.
+You can take əl as a phonemic representation, or add a rule at the end to replace it with vocalic l.
+Ditto for ən.

 ### Suffix simplifications